osrf-migration/robocup3ds-wiki/Effectors.md

 This specifies the body type of the agent that will be created later with the Init effector.
 The <bodytypename> must match one of the supported body types.
 The only supported body type right now is "NaoOfficialBT".

 # Monitor Effectors #
+Monitor effectors allow the a third party to change certain states of the game.
+The currently supported commands are listed below.

 ### 1. Beam
 **(agent (unum <num>) (team <team>) (pos <x> <y> <z>)